Risk Management

 Risk-based response

-Risk Mitigation Mechanism through Risk Management
+Risk Mitigation Through the Risk Management Cycle

 Major Risks and Opportunities